yuvalrubinil/Brain-MRI-Tumor-Segmentator/README.md

 Both images and masks are converted to **grayscale**, as color channels carry no physical meaning for this task.
 Removing redundant color information reduces memory usage and improves training efficiency without affecting segmentation performance.

+The dataset is randomly split into 80% training, 10% validation, and 10% test subsets, and the filenames for each split are saved to [*`dataset/`*](dataset) as CSV files to ensure reproducibility and consistent dataset partitioning across experiments.

 Dataset code: [`src/dataset.py`](src/dataset.py)